Recipe Overview

 Total Time: 1 hour

-Perfect any time of year, but super perfect on your Christmas cookie tray, these Mexican Chocolate Cookies are an easy sweet, and just slightly spicy, slice-and-bake shortbread recipe.
+Perfect any time of year, these Mexican chocolate cookies are sweet, chocolatey, and just slightly spicy.
+This is an easy slice-and-bake shortbread recipe!

 Save this recipe!